 Three courses in religious studies form a shared educational experience across the five schools of Manhattan College.
 All first-year students take RELS 110: Nature and Experience of Religion.
 Usually in their second year students take a course in Catholic studies, selected from a wide variety of 200-level classes.
 In the third or fourth year, students take an elective course in global studies and contemporary issues.

 Two courses from the total required for graduation must focus on global and/or non-western topics.

 In addition to the foundation courses that meet Manhattan College’s general education requirements, arts students take a set of courses intended to provide cultural and historical backgrounds for understanding disciplines in the humanities and social sciences and their contributions to the contemporary world.
-In their first year, arts students are required to take one of these courses as a first-year seminar, a course limited to fourteen students that emphasizes writing, active discussions and critical analysis.
+In their first year, arts students are required to take two of these courses as First-Year Seminars, one in fall semester and one in spring semester.
+These seminars are limited to fifteen students and emphasize extensive writing, active discussions and critical analysis.